diana-hep/oamap/README.md

-# Shredtypes
+# Portable-Arrow

 Motivation for this project will go here.

-Basic usage (as of [revision 29](https://github.com/diana-hep/shredtypes/releases/tag/rev29)) are in the [first wiki page](https://github.com/diana-hep/shredtypes/wiki/Basic-use).
+The [wiki page](https://github.com/diana-hep/shredtypes/wiki/Basic-use) is out of date, but it illustrates the general idea.